Primitive asymptotics in $\phi^4$ vector theory: Setup

 In this case, induction starts with $J(\fish)=N+8$ (\cref{fig:fish}) and decomposing the last vertex gives two copies of $J(\vtxbubble,N)$ with $L-1$ loops and one tadpole chain \cref{eq:bubble-tadpole}. \end{enumerate}

 \end{example}

 In the present article, we typically let $N$ be arbitrary, but \cref{ex:fish_chain} already makes it clear that one can eliminate specific graphs from the theory by choosing certain values of~$N$.
-In particular, all self-loops (tadpoles) are canceled at $N=-2$ and this value determines the \emph{Martin invariant}, see \cref{sec:Martin_invariant}.
+In particular, all self-loops (tadpoles) vanish at $N=-2$ and this value determines the \emph{Martin invariant}, see \cref{sec:Martin_invariant}.